 Limes add a lively zest to lots of culinary treats, including drinks and desserts.
 Grow your own lime tree either outdoors in warmer growing zones or in pots near a sunny, southern-facing window.
 You’ll love the elegant look of a dwarf lime tree, and a crop of versatile fruit will sweeten your family’s diet.

-Lime trees are generally small, shrub-like trees that are like lemon trees but more spreading and irregular in growth.
-The lime tree is thought to be a native of SE Asia.
-It seems to have been introduced to the United States from the West Indies and Mexico.
-Lime fruit is smaller than lemon fruit, contains more acid, and has a thinner rind.
-Like other citrus fruits, it contains excellent vitamin value and is one of the main sources for citric acid.
+Lime trees are generally small, shrub-like trees that are similar to lemon trees but with more spreading and irregular growth patterns.
+The lime tree is thought to be a native of Southeast Asia.
+It seems to have been introduced to the United States from the West Indies and Mexico, and today lime trees are cultivated throughout the tropical regions of the world.
+Lime fruit is smaller, contains more acid and has a thinner rind than the fruit of lemon trees.
+Like other citrus fruits, it contains excellent nutritional value and is one of the main dietary sources for citric acid and vitamin C.

-Lime trees require full sun and they will perform best if they receive southern sun.
-They require excellent drainage as they will not tolerate standing water.
-Lime trees require consistent moisture.
-Lime trees will drop their leaves if left dry too long.
-They are heavy feeders of fertilizer so fertilizer applications every few months are recommended.
-Lime trees prefer temperatures over 50 degrees.
-All lime trees grown in northern locations need to be containerized and brought inside for successful lime production.
+Lime trees require full sun, and they will perform best if they receive southern sun.
+They require excellent drainage, as they will not tolerate standing water.
+Lime trees require consistent moisture, and these trees will drop their leaves if left dry too long.
+They are heavy feeders of fertilizer, so fertilizer applications every few months are recommended for best performance.
+Lime trees prefer temperatures over 50 degrees F. All lime trees grown in northern locations need to be containerized and brought inside in the colder months for successful lime production.

 For outdoor planting in USDA growing zones 8 to 11, consider these lime tree varieties:

 - Key Limequat Tree - Cross between a kumquat and a key lime tree, uniquely flavored sweet and sour fruit with golden color, perfect for shade or ornamentation